Posted: 11/29/2012 | November 29th, 2012

-I opened the window shade and looked out the window.
+I opened the window shade and looked out.
 The sky was changing from black to a rainbow of colors as the sun ushered in a new day… one more welcomed from 35,000 feet.

-As breakfast came, I emerged, like a butterfly, from my airline blanket cocoon and the realization hit me: in less than a day, I’ll be in Africa, a continent I had put off going to for long time.
+As breakfast came, I emerged from my airline blanket cocoon, and the realization hit me: in less than a day, I’ll be in Africa, a continent I had put off going to for long time.

 Seeing the disappointment in their eyes at an answer that didn’t convey overflowing exuberance, I would always add a caveat:

 “Yes, of course I am excited.
 I’m going on safari!!!!
 But, with so much to do beforehand, I just haven’t had time to wallow in that feeling.”

 I remember when I first went away in 2006.
 Before I left, my trip was the only thing I would talk about: where I was going, what I was going to do, and the adventures I would have.
 Back then, my exuberance was overflowing.